Skip to main content

 ✅ Operator precedence became identical to C++ / JavaScript

-In Tolk, & has lower priority, identical to C++ and JavaScript.
+In Tolk, & has a lower priority, which is identical to C++ and JavaScript.

-Moreover, Tolk fires errors on potentially wrong operators usage to completely eliminate such errors:
+Moreover, Tolk fires errors on potentially wrong operators' usage to eliminate such errors:

 if (flags & 0xFF != 0)